 Related Careers That These Educational Programs Prepare People For

-Others become nurses who are involved with public health.
+Others become informatics nurses who are involved with public health.
 Because they have skills in informatics, they’re in a position to analyze what the data says about epidemics and other public health concerns.

-Common Work Tasks
+What are Common Work Tasks an Informatics Nurse Does?

-- Nursing degrees, including the bachelor’s degree
+- Nursing degrees, including a bachelor’s degree or BSN degree

 - Continuing education requirements